 The company was able to do this in part because it didn’t need to raise a lot of capital and people already understood what Spotify does.
 In other words, they didn’t need an investment bank to explain how the company works to investors in order to get them on board with buying shares.

 Another way companies have been going public is via SPACs, or special purpose acquisition companies.
 SPACs are shell companies that raise money through an IPO, then use those proceeds to find a private business to buy.
 The SPAC then merges with the private business, taking the company public through the process.

 SPACs have become hot suddenly in recent years, because they offer a speedier route to going public.
 They’ve also become more popular since determining the private company valuation is often done through negotiations that are conducted behind closed doors–a process that’s less vulnerable to volatility in the market.

 How Do You Invest in an IPO?

-Once the account is set up, you can let your broker know electronically or over the phone how many shares of what stock you’d like to buy, and the broker will execute the trade for you, usually for a fee.
-This all is predicated on that brokerage firm having an allocation and willing to give you a piece, which might prove difficult.
-Some brokerage firms reserve these allocations for only the most valuable clients.
+Once a brokerage account is set up, you can let your broker know electronically or over the phone how many shares of what stock you’d like to buy, and the broker will execute the trade for you, usually for a fee, although many online brokerages now offer zero commission trading.

 Direct stock purchase plans (DSPPs) offer another way for individual investors to buy company stock without a broker.
 Shares purchased in this way may have lower fees and might even be cheaper to buy.
 A DSPP can also be a handy way for new investors to buy stocks for the first time as DSPPs offer low minimum deposits.